folio-org/stripes-cli/README.md

 Build a Stripes tenant bundle and save build artifacts to a directory.
 Given a file argument like `stripes.config.js`, `build` will operate much like `build` does today in stripes-core.
 However, stripes-cli will now generate a config when the file is omitted (APP context).

 The output directory can now be supplied as an option `--output`.
 This differs from stripes-core's `build` command which only used a positional argument.
-This was done to accommodate building of virtual platforms (work in progress) which do not require passing a stripes configuration file.
+This was done to accommodate building of virtual platforms which do not require passing a stripes configuration file.

 Example:
 ```